etal/fammer/README.rst

 You can manually adjust the alignments and rebuild, if desired, perhaps iteratively.
-Only the "parent" family alignments will be rebuilt as needed, e.g. if ``subfam1_Group1.aln`` is edited, then only ``Group1.aln`` and ``Superfamily.aln`` will be rebuilt the next time ``fammer build Superfamily`` is called because the consensus sequences that constitute those alignments may have changed.
+Only the "parent" family alignments will be rebuilt as needed, e.g. if ``subfam1_Group1.aln`` is edited, then only ``Group1.aln`` and ``Superfamily.aln`` will be rebuilt the next time ``fammer.py build Superfamily`` is called because the consensus sequences that constitute those alignments may have changed.
 (It's like Make.)

 Finally, use the option ``--hmmer`` to build profiles::